lmstudio-ai/venvstacks/docs/file-formats.rst

     locked_at: str                 # ISO formatted date/time value

     # Fields that are populated after the layer metadata has initially been defined
-    # "runtime_name" is set to the underlying runtime's deployed environment name
+    # "runtime_layer" is set to the underlying runtime's deployed environment name
     # "python_implementation" is set to the underlying runtime's implementation name
     # "bound_to_implementation" means that the layered environment includes
     # copies of some files from the runtime implementation, and hence will
     # need updating even for runtime maintenance releases
-    runtime_name: NotRequired[str]
+    runtime_layer: NotRequired[str]
     python_implementation: NotRequired[str]
     bound_to_implementation: NotRequired[bool]